merbird/modal-block/readme.txt

 2. Modal Guten Block in editor.

 == Changelog ==
+= 1.3 =
+* Optional display only once for timer based modals.
+Modal Id links timer modals on different pages to say they are the same.
+Also ability to say how long before modal is shown again.
 = 1.2 =
 * Change icon to use SVG - use alt tag from trigger image - optional close btn in modal = 1.1 =